Miss Grand Peru

-Since its first participation in 2014, Peru won the Miss Grand International twice; in 2017 and 2023 by María José Lora and Luciana Fuster, respectively.
-Peru also won the Best National Costume awards in 2018, 2021 and 2022.
+Since 2014, Peru has won twice; in 2017 and 2023 by María José Lora and Luciana Fuster, respectively.
+Peru has also won the Best National Costume awards in 2018, 2021 and 2022.

 History

-In the first decades, the Peruvian representatives for the Miss Grand International contest were either hand-picked or determined through a sub-contest of another national pageant, Miss Perú, which was also managed by the same organizer, Grupo D'Elite.
-Later in 2023, the event to select Miss Grand Peru titleholder was planned to be held individually for the first time; the event was scheduled to be happened in Lima, 12 national finalists were expected to participate.
+In the first decades, the Peruvian representatives for Miss Grand International were either hand-picked or determined by another national pageant, Miss Perú, managed by Grupo D'Elite.
+Later in 2023, the event was planned to be held individually for the first time.
+Lima was the host city, and 12 national finalists were expected to participate.

-In 2020, the original country representative at the Miss Grand International 2020 pageant who obtained the title the Miss Perú 2019, Samantha Batallanos, was removed from the title by the national licensee; not well prepared for the international was claimed, and a professional model named Maricielo Gamarra was then appointed as the replacement.
-However, Samantha was later appointed to participate in the next international edition the following year.
+In 2020, the representative for Miss Grand International 2020, Miss Perú 2019 Samantha Batallanos, was removed by the national licensee sit was claimed she was not well prepared, and a professional model named Maricielo Gamarra was then appointed as the replacement.
+Batallanos was later appointed to Miss Grand International 2021.

 Editions

 The Miss Grand Peru pageant has been a stand-alone pageant since 2023.